-Fox Wire Farm Alpacas offers a variety of fun-filled and informative classes, workshops, and activities for kids, teenagers, and adults!
-We will be posting classes and taking registrations for them as they are developed and scheduled throughout the year.
+Fox Wire Farm Alpacas offers a variety of fun-filled and informative classes, workshops, and activities for all ages!
+We post and take registrations for classes as they are developed and scheduled throughout the year.
 They will be posted here and announced on our Facebook and Instagram pages, so please check back frequently.

 Our classes and workshops run the gamut from a variety of arts & crafts topics to hands-on, day-on-the farm working sessions with the various animals, including our wonderful alpacas!
 Our offerings are organized by age group, and class length varies.
 All materials are included in the cost of registration.